Darxoon/TOKElfTool/README.md

 ## Features
 This program can:
- * Load .elf files from Paper Mario TOK
+ * Load and save .elf files from Paper Mario TOK
- * Supports these data types: NPC (more will come later)
- * Modify them and save them again
- * Compress using ZSTD
+ * Compress and decompress ZSTD files
- * Standalone ZSTD tools
- * Other GUI stuff, such as Open Recent
+ * Change placements of NPC's, blocks, objects and more in Paper Mario TOK
+ * Add new content to Paper Mario TOK

 Features that will be coming:
- * Decompressing ZSTD files
- * Hex Editor
+ * Battle Editing
+ * More supported file types
+ * Collision editing at some point?

 ## Contact
 To report bugs or give suggestions, you can open an Issue here on GitHub.
 You can also contact me privately on Discord (my tag is Darxoon#2884).